 - Planning, environmental clearance

 - Design

 - ROW acquisition

 - Construction (including curb-to-curb, lighting, drainage, etc.)

+- Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section).

 Potentially Eligible Items

 Below is a list of potentially eligible items.
 However, final determination of the eligibility of all project related costs will be made at the time of reimbursement.
 Prior to the submittal of an application for funding, or at any point in the project life cycle, local agencies may meet with OCTA staff to review the eligibility of project related costs.
 Application review and approval does not guarantee the eligibility of all items.